• Skip to primary navigation

 I’ll be honest: this isn’t the most impressive waterfall you’ll find in Canada.

-Nevertheless, it’s a lovely walk through the forest and a good place to stretch your legs when driving from Lake Cowichan to Nanaimo (or vice versa).
+Nevertheless, it's a lovely short walk through the forest and a good place to stretch your legs when driving from the Cowichan Valley to Nanaimo (or vice versa).

 Westwood Lake near Nanaimo